- Key drivers of the aggressive digital transformation in financial service companies

 - Relentless competition between traditional banks and agile fintech and digital-only banks that attract customers with state-of-the-art service.

-- The new focus on automation, Big Data, analytics, and innovation adopted in many sectors of the economy including the finance requires an agile architecture to support the digital ecosystem.
+- The new focus on automation, Big Data, analytics, and innovation adopted in many sectors of the economy including finance requires an agile architecture to support the digital ecosystem.

 - Customers are getting more digital and tech-savvy, customers of new generations, especially under 35 want to be online and use all benefits of digital services.